sureshvenkatesan/jas_helm_install/README.md

 ```
 Normal   SuccessfulAttachVolume  5m4s   attachdetach-controller  AttachVolume.Attach succeeded for volume "pvc-23719d6c-bf0f-488b-90e8-8818dacd3364"
 ```
-Then redo the file uplaod test to `example-repo-local`  repository and see if it is successful .
+Then redo a file upload test to `example-repo-local`  repository and see if it is successful .

 ---
-### 7. Deploying Xray
+### 6. Deploying Xray
 #### a) Xray Database secret